kin-labs/rewards-engine/improvement-proposals/kf_kre_3_0_1.md

 **This leads to some developers getting less kin than they should due to this imbalance.**

-While many of the apps have been proactive in controlling this, a minor change in the definition of MAU will also help to address this.
+While many of the apps have been proactive in controlling this, a minor change in the definition of MAU will also help to address this universally.

 ## Summary of Improvements